qouteall/qouteall-blog/Cognitive-biases.md

 In the long term, strategy 2 can greatly outperforms strategy 1, but people prefer strategy 1, because of many reasons:

+- The first strategy has better Sharpe ratio as long as the rare Black Swan don't come.
+The second strategy has lower Sharpe ratio because of the high volatility (although volatility has positive skewness).
 - Convex perception.
 Frequent small gains feels better than a rare huge gain, and frequent small losses feels worse than a rare huge loss.
 - Loss aversion.
 The loss aversion focused more on recent visible loss rather than potential rare large loss.
 - Availability bias and outcome bias.
 The frequent small losses are more visible than rare potential big loss.
 - Delayed feedback issue.
 The rare loss in strategy 1 usually come late.
 - Oddball effect.
-The time experiencing loss and risk feels longer.
+The time experiencing loss feels longer.
 - ...

 It's a common misconception that a you need a win rate more than 50% to be profitable.
 With a favorable odds, profit is possible despite a low win rate.
-The skew of profit distribution is important.
+Similarily, a 99% win rate doesn't necessarily imply profit in the long term.
+The skewness is important.

 Disposition effect: